quequeo/bistrobytes/README.md

 # 📚 BistroBytes

-BistroBytes is a modern restaurante management system built with Ruby on Rails API
+BistroBytes is a modern restaurant management system built with Ruby on Rails API

 ## 🚀 Features